"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Selçuk Gençay.
 The health promoting behaviors of physical education and sports teachers candidates.
-International Journal of Physical Education, Sports and Health.
-2017; 4(3): 122-125.
+Int J Phys Educ Sports Health 2017;4(3):122-125.